christandoi/armmwave/README.md

 ![PyPI](https://img.shields.io/pypi/v/armmwave.svg)
 ![PyPI - License](https://img.shields.io/pypi/l/armmwave.svg)
 # armmwave
-Code that calculates transmittace and reflectance of materials at millimeter wavelengths.
+Code that calculates transmittance and reflectance of materials at millimeter wavelengths.

 This software was developed to aid in development of anti-reflection coatings